KOOKIIEStudios/PalCON-Discord/README.md

 > [!IMPORTANT]
 Do note that the slash commands may take up to an hour to propagate for ALL servers the bot is on.

+## RCON Server Set-up
+1. Open the Palworld configuration file using the appropriate path
+   - The following are relative paths to Steam/SteamCMD's install directory:
+     - Windows: `steamapps/common/PalServer/Pal/Saved/Config/WindowsServer/PalWorldSettings.ini`
+     - Linux: `steamapps/common/PalServer/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini`
+2. Scroll all the way to the right of the second line
+3. Set the RCON port using the `RCONPort` variable
+   - e.g. `RCONPort=255575`
+4. Turn on RCON: `RCONEnabled=True`
+5. Set the administrator password for toggling admin mode (this also doubles as the RCON password)
+   - e.g. `AdminPassword="insertpasswordhere"`
+6. Modify firewall rules for the RCON port
+   - e.g. `sudo ufw allow 255575/tcp`
+   - **MAKE SURE YOU'RE AWARE OF THE SECURITY RISKS OF DOING SO**
+7. Port-forward the RCON port
+   - Refer to your router's instructions for more details